mutualmobile/react-native-barricade/README.md

 <img src="docs/screenshots/detail.png") alt="Detail View" width="231" height="500"/>
 </p>

-With this in place and the device is shaken, you will be able to see an option for `Barricade` in react-native's developer menu.
-On tapping the `Barricade` option you will be taken to the screen with a list of mocked APIs.
+With this in place and the device shaken, you'll be able to see an option for `Barricade` in React Native's developer menu.
+On tapping the `Barricade` option, you’ll be redirected to a screen with the list of mocked APIs.

-**:warning: The Developer Menu is disabled in release (production) builds**
+**:warning: The Developer Menu is disabled in release (production) builds.**

-If you want to use barricade in release mode, you will need to create a tappable text/button and call `showBarricadeView` on tapping the same.
+If you want to use Barricade in release mode, you will need to create a tappable text/button and onPress call `showBarricadeView`.

 App.tsx:
 ```tsx